 Scholars have established that authoritarian regimes exhibit responsiveness to citizens, but our knowledge of why autocrats respond remains limited.
 We theorize that responsiveness may stem from rules of the institutionalized party regime, citizen engagement, and a strategy of preferential treatment of a narrow group of supporters.
 We test the implications of our theory using an online experiment among 2,103 Chinese counties.
 At baseline, we find that approximately one third of county level governments are responsive to citizen demands expressed online.
 Threats of collective action and threats of tattling to upper levels of government cause county governments to be considerably more responsive.
 However, while threats of collective action cause local officials more publicly responsive, threats of tattling do not have this effect.
 We also find that identifying as loyal, long-standing members of the Communists Party does not increase responsiveness. -- Awarded AJPS Best Paper 2016; AJPS Top Cited Articles Virtual Issue, 2018.

-Do informal institutions, rules and norms created and enforced by social groups, promote good local governance in environments of weak democratic or bureaucratic institutions?
+Do informal institutions---rules and norms created and enforced by social groups---promote good local governance in environments of weak democratic or bureaucratic institutions?
 This question is difficult to answer because of challenges in defining and measuring informal institutions and identifying their causal effects.
 In the paper, we investigate the effect of lineage groups, one of the most important vehicles of informal institutions in rural China, on local public goods expenditure.
 Using a panel dataset of 220 Chinese villages from 1986 to 2005, we find that village leaders from the two largest family clans increased local public investment considerably.
 This association is stronger when the clans appeared to be more cohesive.
 We also find that clans helped local leaders overcome the collective action problem of financing public goods, but there is little evidence suggesting that they held local leaders accountable.

 The Stata package ebalance implements entropy balancing, a multivariate reweighting method described in Hainmueller (2011) that allows users to reweight a dataset such that the covariate distributions in the reweighted data satisfy a set of specied moment conditions.
 This can be useful to create balanced samples in observational studies with a binary treatment where the control group data can be reweighted to match the covariate moments in the treatment group.
 Entropy balancing can also be used to reweight a survey sample to known characteristics from a target population.